 These are questions she found herself asking before the op.
 If there are any other questions you’d like to ask, get in touch with us @OurRemedyCBD

-Firstly, a total hysterectomy is the removal of the uterus and cervix, the surgeon may also remove ovaries and fallopian tubes during the surgery.
+Firstly, a total abdonimal hysterectomy is the removal of the uterus and cervix, the surgeon may also remove ovaries and fallopian tubes during the surgery which is called total abdominal hysterectomy with bilateral salpingo-oophorectomy to remove all the cancer tissue from the body.
 This is the type that Rachel had.

 How did you feel when you found out you needed a hysterectomy?

 Devastated.
-I have one son and really did want to have more children so there really is no other word to describe how I felt.
+I have a son and did want to have more children so there is no other word to describe how I felt.
 When I got home I just sat on the sofa and cried.